danielbahrami/SE07-SP/README.md

 Software Engineering, 7th semester - Semester Project: Scalable Systems

+# Currently
+We can write to Kafka and store the produced messages within HDFS by using `kafka-connect-sink to HDFS`.

 # Backlog

 ## Include More Tables from the data set and add the Column's names in the JSON data sent to Kafka Broker